-- The president serves as commander in chief of the U.S. military as well as state militias when they're activated under federal command.
+- The president serves as commander in chief of the U.S. military and of state militias when they're activated under federal command.

-- The president can grant pardons, except in cases of where he or she has been impeached.
+- The president can grant pardons, except in cases where he or she has been impeached.

 - He or she can make treaties with other nations, with consent of the Senate.

 - The president can appoint Supreme Court justices, ambassadors and other public officers (such as Cabinet secretaries), with Senate confirmation.

 - He or she can convene or adjourn both houses of Congress, if deemed necessary.

 - The president must report to Congress in a State of the Union address.